DokimiCU/lorebooks/README.md

 - make sure the book has a unique name

 How to add a book:
--copy a prexisting book's file, change to following to suit:
+- copy a prexisting book's file, change to following to suit:

 local book_title = "lorebooks:my_books_name_goes_here"